zaktech96/QRcodeproject/README-template.md

 ## Acknowledgments

-I would like to thank Tom for helping me out with explaining to me the importance of loading stylesheets which using bootsrap and general stylesheets
+I would like to thank Tom for helping me out with explaining to me the importance of loading stylesheets whilst using bootsrap and general stylesheets